Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 By the way, this works with plenty of other algorithms, too.
 For example, I ran vanilla logistic regression and cut processing time in half.
 Where do we not see improved processing times?
 Decision tree-based algorithms like random forest.

 If you're interested in how CSR works, keep reading.
-Otherwise, go forth and experiment.
+Otherwise, I want you to think about this: what if the original data matrix won't fit into memory in the first place?
+How would we even convert it to a sparse matrix?

+Stay tuned because I'll answer that and many other questions in coming blogs.

 # How CSR Works

 # Additional Resources
 [Working with Sparse Matrices](http://www.mathcs.emory.edu/~cheung/Courses/561/Syllabus/3-C/sparse.html)